 It is just so hard to imagine not devouring this pie.
 I mean, it’s like chocolate mousse in pie form.
 Oh, and I have a little secret to share with you.
 Are you ready for it?

 There’s bacon fat in the pie crust.
 Yep, you heard me.
 Bacon.
 Fat.
 Mmm.
-The actually bacon flavour is really mild, barely noticeable but still there.
+The actual bacon flavour is really mild, barely noticeable but still there.
 What it does though is it turns the pie crust into the flakiest pie crust you’ve ever eaten.
 I’ve made this pie with regular pie crust too but I definitely prefer it with a little bacon fat in it.
 It just adds that little something extra.

 And … are you ready for more?
 There’s a little crunchy bacon in the praline (that’s that crispy looking thing on top of the pie here.)
-If you’re not a bacon fan (is there such a thing?) then you can always substitute shortening for the bacon fat in the pie crust and pecans for the crispy bacon in the praline.
+If you’re not a bacon fan (is there such a thing?), then you can always substitute shortening for the bacon fat in the pie crust and pecans for the crispy bacon in the praline.

 The original recipe is from Epicurious.
 I’ve left the chocolate filling the same, added my favourite pie crust recipe and reduced the amount of praline so you won’t be left with heaps extra.
-Plus I added a little bacon to the praline
+Plus, I added a little bacon to the praline.

 - 1¼ cups all purpose flour

 - ½ cup salted butter, chilled, cut into ¼ inch cubes